 The electronic nomination form includes the name of the nominee, his/her current affiliation and contact information.
 The nominator’s details (name, phone number and e-mail) will need to be provided too in case we need further information.
 The required accompanying materials include evidence of the nominee’s accomplishments (articles, links, reports,…) and 2 letters of recommendation from people capable of assessing the quality of the candidate’s profile in view of the aforementioned criteria.

 The nomination online form and the 2 letters of recommendation need to be in English, but supporting documents in attachment can be in other languages.

 7 – THE JURY

-The Roger Léron Award jury panel consists of 7 highly skilled experts.
-Several are members of FEDARENE (the president, the secretary general, vice-presidents), two are from EU institutions (1 from the European Parliament, 1 from the Committee of the Regions), and one is a representative of the sustainable energy industry.
+The Roger Léron Jury consists of 7 highly skilled experts – five members from FEDARENE , one representative from the EU Institutions (European Commission, Committee of the Regions or European Parliament) and a representative of the sustainable energy industry.
 The President of FEDARENE acts as the president of the “Roger Léron Award Jury” and is responsible for its work and decisions.